This article is written by our friends at Guideline

 The information provided herein is general in nature and is for informational purposes only.
 It should not be used as a substitute for specific tax, legal and/or financial advice that considers all relevant facts and circumstances.
 You are advised to consult a qualified financial adviser or tax professional before relying on the information provided herein.

-Guideline is an an all-inclusive 401(k) plan for growing businesses that makes it easy for employers to set up a retirement plan and even easier for employees to enroll and save.
+Guideline provides an all-inclusive 401(k) plan for small businesses that makes it easy for employers to set up a retirement plan and even easier for employees to enroll and save.
 Guideline’s software automates the heavy lifting involved in offering a 401(k) plan—plan administration, record keeping, compliance testing, reporting and disclosures, and investment management—so employers can focus on what’s most important: their business and its employees.
-Guideline is the only 401(k) provider that doesn’t charge participants any fees on investments, regardless of the value of their retirement account balance.
-And for employers, Guideline charges a transparent monthly fee structure, in contrast to the asset-based fee model predominant in the industry.